pymc-devs/pymc/docs/source/developer_guide.rst

     @property
     def logpt(self):
-        """Theano scalar of log-probability of the model""" with self:
+        """Aesara scalar of log-probability of the model""" with self:
             factors = [var.logpt for var in self.basic_RVs] + self.potentials
-            logp = tt.sum([tt.sum(factor) for factor in factors]) ...
+            logp = aet.sum([aet.sum(factor) for factor in factors]) ...
             return logp

-which returns a Theano tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the Theano graph).You can evaluate or compile into a python callable (that you can pass numpy as input args).
-Note that the logp tensor depends on its input in the Theano graph, thus you cannot pass new tensor to generate a logp function.
-For similar reason, in PyMC3 we do graph copying a lot using theano.clone to replace the inputs to a tensor.
+which returns a Aesara tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the Aesara graph).You can evaluate or compile into a python callable (that you can pass numpy as input args).
+Note that the logp tensor depends on its input in the Aesara graph, thus you cannot pass new tensor to generate a logp function.
+For similar reason, in PyMC3 we do graph copying a lot using aesara.clone_replace to replace the inputs to a tensor.

 .. code:: python